zainpay/zainpay-nodejs-sdk/README.md

 ### 2. Get All ZainBoxes
-- This request enables a merchant to get all your created zainboxes.
+- This request enables a merchant to get all his zainboxes.

    ```js
     const reponse = await Zainpay({